 Jason Stein (PI) is an assistant professor in the Department of Genetics and the Neuroscience Center at the University of North Carolina at Chapel Hill.
 He received a BA from Northwestern University in the Integrated Science Program and then pursued post-baccalaureate work at the intramural program of the National Institute of Mental Health with Andreas Meyer-Lindenberg.
 He received his PhD in Neuroscience from the University of California, Los Angeles working under Paul Thompson, where he worked on discovering the genetic influences on macroscale human brain structure.
 He also completed post-doctoral training at the University of California, Los Angeles under Dan Geschwind where he developed tools to evaluate how well neural stem cells model brain development and studied regulatory regions governing human neurogenesis.

-Dan Liang is a graduate student within the Bioinformatics and Computational Biology program.
+Dan Liang is a PhD student within the Bioinformatics and Computational Biology program.
 She earned her B.S. in Biology and Chemistry with honors from Jilin University.
 She earned her Master's degree in Biochemistry and Molecular Biology at the Institute of Biophysics, Chinese Academy of Science.
 She joined the lab in 2016.

 Oleh Krupa is a PhD candidate in the Joint Department of Biomedical Engineering at UNC - Chapel Hill and NC State.
 He earned his B.S. in Bioengineering and Masters in Biomedical Engineering at Cornell University.
 Afterwards he worked for two years at Rockefeller University studying the molecular mechanisms of Parkinson’s disease.
 Oleh is interested in applying his engineering skills towards expanding in vitro models of cortical development.